-We both enjoyed our drinks but were most impressed by the flexibility of the bar staff.
-On a table behind us, someone didn’t want an alcoholic drink and they suggested all kinds of fun teetotal options.
-We found out that they make their own syrups…they take their beverages seriously!
+You will be most impressed by the flexibility of the bar staff that can create wonderful inventions.
+During a recent visit, someone on a table behind us, someone didn’t want an alcoholic drink and they suggested all kinds of fun teetotal options with their own syrups made on-site….they take their beverages seriously!

-If you are planning two days in Bath, here is some information you might like to know:
+If you are planning a weekend in Bath, here is some information you might like to know: